×

 Example:

-AI scores written responses and call role-plays against rubrics—checking for required disclosures, clarity, and empathy—and returns consistent, actionable feedback at scale.
+AI evaluates written responses and call role-plays using defined criteria, checking for required disclosures, clarity, and empathy.
+It provides consistent, actionable feedback at scale.

 AI-Assisted Feedback and Coaching